 5. Series Standing Orders

 Similar to standing orders, you can also sign up for series standing orders.
-These are standing orders that whenever a new book is published in a series, you will automatically recieve a copy.
+These are standing orders that whenever a new book is published in a series, you will automatically receive a copy.
 This means that you could receive one book a year, or ten - it just depends on how active the series publishing is.